Students & Families

 Plan financially using clear information about the total cost of a college degree.

-After you’ve been accepted, better understand where your financial aid offer falls relative to other students.
+After you’ve been accepted, understand where your financial aid offer falls relative to other students and use our no-risk Contingent Financial Aid Appeals process to potentially gain more aid and lower the cost.

 Self-reported Net Price information found in other sources, such as Google, leaves out almost half of students and is almost half a decade old.
 College website net price calculators are often misleading and outdated.
 This consistently understates costs with bad consequences for the financial health of students and families.
-Instead, use CTAS to compare true college costs by income level easily, quickly and without divulging any private information.
+Instead, use CTAS to compare true college costs by income level easily and quickly.

 Two types of reports for students and families